Japanese escapee sues North Korea for decades of misery | DW | 07.09.2021

 Saito's experiences are similar to those of 97,000 ethnic Koreans who were living in Japan with their partners, many of whom were Japanese, but were convinced in the 1950s and 1960s to return to the North.

-Representatives of Chongryun, the organization that represents North Korean residents of Japan, cajoled, pressured and promised that they would enjoy a far better standard of living if they returned to the homeland.
+Representatives of Chongryun, the organization that represents North Korean residents of Japan, cajoled them and pressured them and promised that they would enjoy a far better standard of living if they returned to the homeland.

-In documents submitted to the court, Saito, who now lives in the city of Yao, in Osaka Prefecture, detailed all that she endured.
+In documents submitted to the court, Saito, who now lives in the city of Yao in Osaka Prefecture in Japan detailed all that she endured.

 Born in Fukui Prefecture in 1941, she married the son of immigrants from what had become North Korea after the end of World War II.